An American Icon Who Dreamed of Justice

 “I am one of the many who stand on the shoulders of giants like Andy.
 His death forever changed our Nation, and in his example, we are reminded of the difference we each can make when we summon up the courage to lift up the lives of others.”

 President Barack Obama

-Goodman, Chaney and Schwerner embodied the coalitions of black and white, Jew and Christian, young and older Americans working together to form a more perfect union for all.
-Now a historic figure and role model to many, Andrew Goodman was first a beloved son, brother, friend, theater student and passionate advocate for fairness and equality.
+Goodman, Chaney, and Schwerner embodied the coalitions of Black and white, Jewish and Christian, young and older Americans working together to form a more perfect union for all.
+Now a historic figure and role model to many, Andrew Goodman was first a beloved son, brother, friend, theater student, and passionate advocate for fairness and equality.
 The timeline below highlights notable moments from Andy’s life as told through selected photos, personal correspondence, and other media.

 November 23, 1943

 Andy’s life was demarcated by extraordinary episodes in American history.
 Born during World War II, his story helped guide our nation’s moral compass during the Civil Rights Era.

 On his first day in Meridian, Andy wrote to his parents—it was his last letter home.
 "I have arrived safely in Meridian, Mississippi.
 This is a wonderful town and the weather is fine.
 I wish you were here."